Better Health Channel

 What is thunderstorm asthma?

-During grass pollen season (1 October through to the end of December) people may notice an increase in asthma and hay fever.
-It also brings the chance of thunderstorm asthma.
+In Victoria, the grass pollen season usually runs from 1 October to 31 December.
+During this time, you may notice an increase in asthma and hay fever.
+The season also brings the chance of thunderstorm asthma.

-When a large number of people develop asthma symptoms over a short period of time, related to high grass pollen and a certain type of thunderstorm, it is known as Epidemic thunderstorm asthma.
+When many people develop asthma symptoms over a short period of time during these conditions, it is known as epidemic thunderstorm asthma.

 Who is at risk of thunderstorm asthma?

-Even if you don't think you have asthma or hay fever, don't ignore symptoms like wheezing or shortness of breath – check with your GP.
+Even if you don't think you have asthma, don't ignore symptoms like wheezing or shortness of breath – check with your GP.

 Protect yourself this pollen season